 - Check the mitotic count to see how many cells are actively dividing

 - Look for cancer at the edges of the biopsy

 Step 3: Tests to Make Certain

 Usually for Stage 0 disease, additional screening testing is not performed.
-Some doctors will screen with a chest x-ray and a blood test, but, because the chances of finding distant disease is very low, more invasive tests that have some degree of risk are not felt to be worth doing.
+Some doctors will screen with a chest x-ray and a blood test, but, because the chances of finding distant disease is very low, more invasive tests that have some degree of risk are not typically done.

 - X-ray.
 An x-ray is a picture of the inside of the body.
 For instance, a chest x-ray can help doctors determine if the cancer has spread to the lungs